astampoulis/makam-paper-funpearl/makamcode/06-structural.md

-# Where our heroes reflect on structural recursion
+# In which our heroes reflect on structural recursion

 <!--
 ```makam